Shelter car insurance review Jan 2021

 - One-on-one support.
 Get personalized service through a network of more than 1,300 agents.

 - Few customer complaints.
 Low rates of online grievances indicates high satisfaction.

 - Services 15 states only.
 If you don’t live in the Midwest, you’ll need to look for another provider.

 - No online purchases.
 You can get a quote through the site, but you’ll have to speak with an agent to purchase a policy.

 Because policies are sold through independent agents, a number of Shelter listings with the Better Business Bureau (BBB) are for local agencies.
-However, many Shelter branches are accredited with the bureau, most earning an A+ from the BBB based on internal criteria that considers complaint resolution and transparency.
+However, many Shelter branches are accredited with the bureau, most earning an A+ from the BBB based on internal criteria that considers complaint resolution and transparency, as of October 2020.

 Online reviews generally slant negative, because bad experiences are most likely to prompt us to write a review.
 Keep that in mind when reading customer reviews on the Internet.